 At Chrysalis, we invite and encourage you and your family to participate in many of the scheduled adventure outings throughout the year.
 These activities build and reinforce the mutual trust that is integral to the growth of relationships.

 We are firm believers in helping all family members learn the skills necessary to develop and maintain healthy, long-lasting relationships.
-This is why every year in August, the mother/daughter retreat is held at a camp on beautiful Flathead Lake – a stunning backdrop for both fun and healing.
+This is why every year in August, the mother/daughter retreat is held on beautiful Flathead Lake – a stunning backdrop for both fun and healing.
 Just as you love and support your daughter, your daughter can also show her love and support for you.
 Our skilled clinical staff engages mothers and daughters in important conversations about femininity, family bonds, and trust.
 The retreat gives young women and their moms time to reflect, reconnect, express feelings of love and gratitude, heal and deepen relationships.
 The power and grace of what comes out of this trip could not be matched with a more appropriate setting.

 - Art projects